Barclays seeks $9 billion from shareholders to appease regulator

-LONDON (Reuters) - Barclays is raising 5.8 billion pounds ($8.9 billion) from its shareholders to help plug a larger-than-expected capital shortfall identified by Britain’s financial regulator at the bank.
+LONDON (Reuters) - Barclays (BARC.L) is raising 5.8 billion pounds ($8.9 billion) from its shareholders to help plug a larger-than-expected capital shortfall identified by Britain’s financial regulator at the 320-year-old bank.

-That was higher than an estimate of about 7 billion a month ago, due mainly to tougher European rules on the way banks measure risks.

-The PRA gave the 320-year-old bank a year to fill the gap, requiring it to turn to shareholders to speed up its plan to rebuild capital.
+It gave the bank a year to fill the gap, requiring it to speed up a plan to rebuild capital and turn to shareholders.

+Barclays, Britain’s third biggest bank and the sixth largest in Europe, announced the fundraising alongside another 2 billion pound charge for mis-selling products and said it was also pushing back a key profitability target.

+Banks across Europe are battling to meet tougher regulations aimed at preventing a repeat of the financial crisis, and many are struggling to move on from past misdeeds.
+Deutsche Bank (DBKGn.DE), for example, missed second-quarter profit forecasts on Tuesday, hit by higher legal costs.

 “I think they’ve done the right thing.
 Anything else would have been a fudge, they needed to get on and raise equity,” said Mike Trippitt, analyst at Numis Securities.

-It will raise the equivalent of 15 percent of Barclays’ market value and allow existing shareholders to buy discounted shares first, giving them a chance to maintain their stakes and avoiding the criticism that the 2008 fundraising was too generous to new investors.
+It will raise the equivalent of 15 percent of Barclays’ market value and allow existing shareholders to buy discounted shares first, giving them a chance of maintaining their stakes and avoiding the criticism of the 2008 fundraising when the arrival of new investors reduced the holdings of existing ones.

+Rights issues cut earnings per share, and at 1120 GMT Barclays shares were down 7.3 percent at 286.7 pence, the weakest performance in the European bank index .SX7P.

-Regulators are increasing scrutiny of leverage ratios, which do not rely on banks’ own risk assessments but express a bank’s capital as a proportion of its overall assets.
+Regulators in Britain, Switzerland, the United States and elsewhere have been increasing scrutiny of leverage ratios, which do not rely on banks’ own risk assessments but express a bank’s capital as a proportion of its overall assets.

 Barclays said the PRA had estimated its leverage ratio at 2.2 percent at the end of June, lower than the 2.5 percent estimated last month, and compared with the regulator’s goal for banks to have a ratio of at least 3 percent by June 2014.